-Georgia Tech Multimodal Transit students are working on intersection modifications to allow for
+Georgia Tech Multimodal Transit students created the following Complete Streets Analysis to allow for

 Thurs 1:30 PM – 3 PM, September 6, 2018

 MARTA Beltline Rail Connectivity Planning - Recommended Priorities

 Priority #1 - Add an underpass at Hulsey Yard for Beltline rail and bikes adjacent to the Krog Street Tunnel.
 Thereby run Beltline rail from Lindbergh Station to Memorial Drive at the new theater and Publix.
 Connect via bus 21 direct to Five Points Station, and later to Oakland City Station by completing the Beltline rail loop following widening of I-20 overpass.
 Establish partnerships with local businesses to provide free local electric transit on Memorial, Auburn and Edgewood to MLK Station.
 Thereby avoid streetcars in traffic.

 Priority #2 - Create a “Bike Boulevard” on Auburn Avenue with local resident car access at the MLK Jr National Historical Park.
 The park director is interested in a car-free street, but residents would like to retain driving access.
 Design as a Woonerf.
 What's A Woonerf?
 The Streetscape Design That's Sweeping DC

 Woonerfs are a street design popular in historic areas of the Netherlands.
 Often paved with bricks, they allow for slow car access mixed with bikes, pedestrians and local shuttles.
 Such a “Shared Street” design could provide a dependable neighborhood electric vehicle route to connect riders from Krog Street Market to the MLK MARTA Station.